bons/b-rotate/README.md

 # b-rotate

-An angular module to add css trotate to elements
+An angular module to add css rotate to elements

 ## Getting Started
 _(Coming soon)_